 Nonsense... of course it is!
 They're pretty much the same today as they were 50 years ago.
 But in the 1960s, your Grandma burned her bra and kissed the kitchen goodbye.
 She stuffed that "symbol of household oppression" in a drawer... and forgot about it.

 Fifty years later, things look different to us.
 We're not defined by what we do or don't do in our kitchens or homes.
 Today textile collectors like myself search high and low for that drawer full of treasures.
 Ones from the 50s and earlier are highly sought-after collectibles.

 Everything has come full circle.
-So why deny that those aprons are from Grandma's time or earlier?
+"Not your grandma's apron?"
+Why deny it?
 Own up to it, embrace it.
 Make one... buy one!
 And to help you, I started this website.

 This website is divided into two sections.
 One part is for people that make things.
 Do-it-yourself'ers.
 People like me.
 (And you?)
 See the index to learn how to make them, buy the patterns you need, buy fabric and other tips.

 The other part is for busy people that simply want to buy an apron- for themselves or to give as a gift.
 You can buy one that's either genuine vintage (at least 20 years old... usually much older) or a brand-new one, handmade by myself.

 As an antique dealer and professional seamstress, I personally search high and low for genuine vintage aprons.
 Or I find retro or new fabric and sew them using my original design or using a vintage sewing pattern.
 From the depths of a 100 year old attic to an online fabric store, I shop anywhere & everywhere fabric and supplies can be found!